George Pearce: Early political career

+Fisher governments

 In 1908, Pearce was elected to cabinet by the ALP caucus as a member of the first Fisher Ministry.
 He had long shown an interest in defence matters in the Senate and was chosen by Prime Minister Andrew Fisher to become Minister for Defence.
 He believed it was his duty as minister to accept "any reasonable expenditure on armament, ammunition, and accoutrements" recommended by his advisers and to resolve disagreements between sections of the military.
 During his first term as minister, Pearce ordered three River-class torpedo-boat destroyers for the what would become the Royal Australian Navy.

 Pearce regained the defence portfolio in the second Fisher Ministry (1910–1913).
 During his second term as minister, he was responsible for the Naval Defence Act 1910, which created the Australian Commonwealth Naval Board and the Royal Australian Naval College.
-He attended the 1911 Imperial Conference in London where the relationship between the Royal Navy and Royal Australian Navy was determined.
+In 1911 he announced that orders had been placed for Australia's first two submarines, AE1 and AE2.
+Pearce attended the 1911 Imperial Conference in London where the relationship between the Royal Navy and Royal Australian Navy was determined.
 He oversaw the implementation of the Universal Service Scheme of compulsory military training scheme, and in 1912 approved the creation of the Central Flying School at Point Cook, Victoria, which became the "birthplace of Australian military aviation".

+Defence minister, 1914–1921

 World War I

-In 1914, Australia entered World War I. Upon Billy Hughes' ascension as Prime Minister, Pearce was named Deputy Leader of the party.
+In 1914, Australia entered World War I. Upon Billy Hughes' ascension as prime minister, Pearce was named deputy leader of the party.

 Pearce served as acting prime minister from January to August 1916, while Hughes was in England and France.
 He was the first senator to hold the position, and the only senator to do so until Bill Spooner in 1962.
 Outside of the defence portfolio, Pearce oversaw the creation of Advisory Council of Science and Industry, the predecessor of the CSIRO, which Hughes had approved before his departure.
 In March 1916, he used the War Precautions Act 1914 to set price controls on bread and flour in metropolitan areas.
 On 6 July he extended this to all other foods, and on 20 July he created the Necessary Commodities Commission with the power to set prices on any item.

 By the time of Hughes' return, Australia's prosecution of the war made the introduction of conscription an intensely divisive issue for the ALP.
 Pearce was convinced of the necessity of introducing conscription, but the majority of his party did not agree.
-Pearce, along with many other of the party's founding members, subsequently followed Hughes out of the party and into the new "National Labor Party."
+Pearce, along with many other of the party's founding members, subsequently followed Hughes out of the party and into the new "National Labor Party".
 A few months later, the National Labor Party merged with the Commonwealth Liberal Party to form the Nationalist Party, with Hughes as its leader.